shaneMangudi/bcrypt-nodejs/README.md

 bcrypt-nodejs
 ===========================================

-Pure JS implementation of BCrypt for Node.
+Native JS implementation of BCrypt for Node.
 Has the same functionality as [node.bcrypt.js] expect for a few tiny differences.
 Mainly, it doesn't let you set the seed length for creating the random byte array.